 (As for the complete "Song Structure and Style" of this track, please see "She Loves You.")

 Philadelphia based Swan Records was staying afloat primarily due to them landing the rights to release "She Loves You" in America after Capitol had passed on the opportunity.
 While the single flopped when first released, it amassed great radio airplay and sales when 1964 Beatlemania swept the country early in the year.
-It became The Beatles second #1 hit in the US with Swan Records happy they took a chance on this unknown British group.
+It became The Beatles second #1 hit in the US, with Swan Records happy to have taken a chance on this unknown British group.

 Unfortunately for them, Capitol exercised their "right of first refusal" and accepted The Beatles account with their very next release "I Want To Hold Your Hand."
 This meant that Swan only had the rights to two Beatles songs, which were "She Loves You" and it's b-side "I'll Get You" and only as a single.
 Capitol took advantage of this by including both of these songs on "The Beatles' Second Album," released on April 10th, 1964.

 Wanting to milk The Beatles name for whatever they could, they attempted to release another single by dubious means.
 They apparently acquired a copy of the German single "Sie Liebt Dich" and, assuming that since this was a German version of a song they already had under contract the rights to release, decided to market it as a new Beatles single in America on May 21st, 1964.
 The only other song they had rights to was "I'll Get You," so obviously that was the b-side of this single as well.
 Swan hoped that the novelty of hearing The Beatles sing in German would be enough to obtain radio air play and sales.